opensearch-project/documentation-website/_opensearch/install/docker-upgrade.md

 ## Minor version upgrade

 Upgrading your OpenSearch cluster to a newer **minor** version is straightforward because a minor version upgrade will inherit the configuration and data that already exist in your cluster.
-You should still create and store a backup of your cluster on a remote host to mitigate any risk of data loss.
+You should still create and store a remote backup of your cluster to mitigate any risk of data loss.
 See [Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/) for more information.

 1. Stop the cluster.
-Don't use the `-v` option, which deletes the cluster's Docker volumes.
     ```bash
     docker-compose down
     ```
 1. Modify your Compose file by changing the specified `image` to the target upgrade version.
 You might also want to modify settings or environment variables to enable a newly released feature.
-See the documentation for that feature for details about enabling it.
 1. Start the cluster with the updated Docker Compose file.
     ```bash
     docker-compose up